sergeyklay/space-wrangler/README.md

     </a>
 </p>

 Welcome to the Confluence Space Management Toolkit!
-This repository is designed to help you manage and maintain your Confluence spaces more efficiently.
-Currently, we have tools for exporting Confluence spaces, exporting page metadata, and exporting owner metadata, and we plan to add more useful features in the future.
+This toolkit is designed to help you efficiently manage and maintain your Confluence spaces.
+Currently, it includes tools for exporting spaces and metadata, with more features planned.

 ## Tools

 ### Space Exporter

-The Space Exporter command downloads all pages from a specified Confluence space and saves them locally in HTML, JSON, and plain text formats.
+Export all pages from a specified Confluence space in HTML, JSON, and plain text formats.

 **Output structure:**

-* The command saves HTML, JSON, and text versions of each page in the `output/html` `output/json`, and `output/txt` directories, respectively.
+* Saves files in `output/html` `output/json`, and `output/txt` directories.
-* The directory structure mirrors the hierarchy of pages in Confluence.
+* Directory structure mirrors the hierarchy of Confluence pages.
-* The `output` directory can be customized using the `--output-dir` option.
+* Customize the output directory with the `--output-dir` option.

-The text files are formatted to ensure that there are no extra empty lines and that each line does not exceed 80 characters.

 ### Pages Metadata Exporter

-The Pages Metadata Exporter command generates a CSV file with metadata about each page in a specified Confluence space, including whether the content is in English or contains Cyrillic characters, creation and last modification dates, owner, total and unique number of views, and more.
+Generate a CSV file with metadata about each page in a specified Confluence space.

 **Output structure:**

-* The command saves `pages-metadata.csv` CSV file with metadata about each page in the `output` directory.
+* CSV file `pages-metadata.csv` saved in the `output` directory.
-* The `output` directory can be customized using the `--output-dir` option.
+* Customize the `output` directory with the `--output-dir` option.

 ### Owner Metadata Exporter

-The Owner Metadata Exporter command generates a CSV file with metadata about the owners of pages in a specified Confluence space, including information about whether the owner is unlicensed or deleted, the number of current pages they own, the last contribution date, and a link to their profile.
+Generate a CSV file with metadata about the owners of pages in a specified Confluence space.

 **Output structure:**

-* The command saves `owners-metadata.csv` CSV file with metadata about each owner in the `output` directory.
+* CSV file `owners-metadata.csv` saved in the `output` directory.
-* The `output` directory can be customized using the `--output-dir` option.
+* Customize the output directory with the `--output-dir` option.

 ## Getting Started